 Challenging as they were, Fuller’s theories were not widely accepted in a world already divided into domains of power.
 But Fuller’s work does reflect the search for a new consciousness, not just psychologically, but geographically and politically.
 See more about Fuller’s influence at the Buckminster Fuller Institute.

 Most evening television news rarely featured intellectuals like Fuller.
 But television had a huge influence in the way it illuminated the imaginations of viewers with a new set of social conventions.
 To see the beginnings of this trend we need to rewind our story to the early 20th century.

 Walter Lippmann, Stereotypes and Mass Media

-One of the intellectual giants of the twentieth century, the journalist and commentator Walter Lippmann argued that one’s opinion was actually based on an images they visualized in their minds.
-Similarly, he argued that Public Opinion derived from a mental image that all can agree on.
+One of the intellectual giants of the twentieth century, the journalist and commentator Walter Lippmann, argued that one’s opinion was actually based on images they visualized in their minds.
+Similarly, he argued that public opinion derived from a mental image that all can agree on.
 But this was not easy, because authorities tended to impose their own powerful images, which they compelled individuals to accept.
 In sum, Lippmann worried that people were so saturated with the ideas of others that they would never be able to make up their minds about anything.
-Indeed with the rising popularity of radio and film, and later television, audiences were saturated with plenty of images from outside themselves.
+Indeed with the rising popularity of radio and film at this time, and later television, audiences were saturated with plenty of images from outside themselves.

 In the 1920s, the term stereotype had a different meaning than we hear in the press or popular culture, today, which tends to limit an individual’s freedom to think and act as themselves.
 Lippmann and others at this time, believed that the then-new media of radio and film held the future for education, wherein knowledge would be transmitted in efficient modules, called stereotypes.